Midreshet Lindenbaum—S. Daniel Abraham Israel Program

 Programming for Shabbat and Yom Tov

-We spend Shabbat together as a community approximately 12 times a year.
-Sometimes students enjoy spending Shabbat together at our home-away-from-home facilities, and at other times we travel to Tzfat, Shadmot Mechola, Sderot, or Gush Etzion.
-Several times a year the students are hosted as a group in the homes and communities of our faculty.
-We daven and learn together in school on Yom Kippur and Shavuot.
-Additionally, there are several optional Shabbatot both in and out of school.
+We spend Shabbat together as a community approximately every 2-3 weeks.
+Sometimes students enjoy spending Shabbat together on our campus, their our home-away-from-home, and at other times we travel to Tzfat, Shadmot Mechola, Sderot, or Gush Etzion.
+Several times a year, the students are hosted as a group in the homes and communities of our faculty.
+We daven and learn together at the midrasha on Yom Kippur and Shavuot.
+Additionally, there are several optional Shabbatot both in and out of the midrasha.
 The dormitory is always open (including out Shabbatot and vacation times) with either a madricha or the av and em bayit present.

-On free Shabbatot, the madrichot will arrange places with faculty members, at the homes of Israeli students, or with Anglo-Saxon olim as per the request of the student.
+On free Shabbatot, the em bayit helps to arrange places with faculty members, at the homes of Israeli students, or with Anglo-Saxon olim as per the request of the student.
 Most of our students either travel home for Pesach or participate in the Tochnit Nissan program of Bnei Akiva.

 Level of Learning Offered